-- (1) Significant deficiencies4 and material weaknesses in internal control over major programs and significant instances of abuse relating to major programs.
-The auditor's determination of whether a deficiency in internal control is a significant deficiency4 or a material weakness for the purpose of reporting an audit finding is in relation to a type of compliance requirement for a major program or an audit objective identified in the compliance supplement. - (2) Material noncompliance with the Federal statutes, regulations, or the terms and conditions of Federal awards related to major programs identified in the compliance supplement. - (3) Known questioned costs which are greater than \$25,000 for a type of compliance requirement for a major program.
+- (1) Significant deficiencies and material weaknesses in internal control over major programs and significant instances of abuse relating to major programs.
+The auditor's determination of whether a deficiency in internal control is a significant deficiency or a material weakness for the purpose of reporting an audit finding is in relation to a type of compliance requirement for a major program or an audit objective identified in the compliance supplement. - (2) Material noncompliance with the provisions of Federal or State statutes, regulations, or the terms and conditions of Federal or State awards related to a major program.
+The auditor's determination of whether a noncompliance with the provisions of Federal or State statutes, regulations, or the terms and conditions of Federal or State awards is material for the purpose of reporting an audit finding is in relation to a type of compliance requirement for a major program identified in the compliance supplement. - (3) Known questioned costs which are greater than \$25,000 for a type of compliance requirement for a major program.
 Known questioned costs are those specifically identified by the auditor.
 In evaluating the effect of questioned costs on the opinion on compliance, the auditor considers the best estimate of total costs questioned (likely questioned costs), not just the questioned costs specifically identified (known questioned costs).
 The auditor must also report known questioned costs when likely questioned costs are greater than \$25,000 for a type of compliance requirement for a major program.
 In reporting questioned costs, the auditor must include information to provide proper perspective for judging the prevalence and consequences of the questioned costs. - (4) Known questioned costs which are greater than \$25,000 for a federal or State program which is not audited as a major program.
 Except for audit follow-up, the auditor is not required under the Uniform Guidance to perform audit procedures for such a federal or State program; therefore, the auditor will normally not find questioned costs for a program which is not audited as a major program.
-However, if the auditor does become aware of questioned costs for a federal or State program which is not audited as a major program (e.g., as part of audit follow-up or other audit procedures) and the known questioned costs are greater than \$25,000, then the auditor must report this as an audit finding.
+However, if the auditor does become aware of questioned costs for a federal or State

-- (5) The circumstances concerning why the auditor's report on compliance for major programs is other than an unmodified opinion, unless such circumstances are otherwise reported as audit findings in the schedule of findings and questioned costs for federal and State awards. - (6) Known or likely fraud affecting a federal or State award, unless such fraud is otherwise reported as an audit finding in the schedule of findings and questioned costs for federal and State awards.
+- program which is not audited as a major program (e.g., as part of audit follow-up or other audit procedures) and the known questioned costs are greater than \$25,000, then the auditor must report this as an audit finding. - (5) The circumstances concerning why the auditor's report on compliance for major programs is other than an unmodified opinion, unless such circumstances are otherwise reported as audit findings in the schedule of findings and questioned costs for federal and State awards. - (6) Known or likely fraud affecting a federal or State award, unless such fraud is otherwise reported as an audit finding in the schedule of findings and questioned costs for federal and State awards.
 This paragraph does not require the auditor to report publicly information which could compromise an additional reporting when the auditor confirms that the fraud was reported outside of the auditor's reports under the direct reporting requirements of GAGAS. - (7) Instances where the results of audit follow-up procedures disclosed that the summary schedule of prior audit findings prepared by the auditee materially misrepresents the status of any prior audit finding.